harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 ### Delegate tags

-When Harness makes a connection via its Delegates, it selects the best delegate according to [How  Harness Manager picks delegates](#how-harness-manager-picks-delegates).
+When Harness makes a connection via its delegates, it selects the best delegate according to [How  Harness Manager picks delegates](#how-harness-manager-picks-delegates).

 To ensure a specific delegate is used by a Harness entity, you can add tags to delegates and then reference the tags in commands and connectors.

-For more information, go to [Select delegates with tags](/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md).
+For more information, go to [Use delegate selectors](/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md).

 ### Delegate log file